-The length change may be measured vertically or horizontally: If measured vertically, the length comparator should be such as to accommodate the shape of the reference studs in the prism and shall incorporate a gauge mounted rigidly in a vertical orientation (Fig. 1).
+The length comparator should be such as to accommodate the shape of the reference studs in the prism and shall incorporate a gauge mounted rigidly in a vertical or horizontal orientation (Fig. 1).
 The length change measuring device shall have a resolution of 0.001 mm or better and a maximum permissible error of \pm 0.005 mm.
-Horizontal comparators (Fig. 1) will prevent sample weight transfer onto the reference studs during expansion measurements and may be suitable for these relatively heavy test specimens.